DrDeLaBill/StorageAT/README.md

 );
 ```

-Load funcion - loads the data from the storage by address
+Load function - loads the data from the storage by address
 * address - storage page address to load
 * data - the variable in which the result will be written
 * len - the result variable length in bytes